Routing problem - Ubuntu 16.04 with two different networks

 favorite

-We have a Ubuntu virtual machine with 3 virtual NICs (for defining eth0
+We have a Ubuntu virtual machine with 3 virtual NICs (for defining eth0, eth1 and eth2) added to it.

 Ethernet interfaces (static) are assigned as below: